💡 Download the complete guide to AI-generated synthetic data!

 AI/ML development challenges

-Data for AI training is often hard to come by, especially when organizations use third party AI and machine learning solutions.
-Only 15-20% of customers consent to using their data for analytics, the rest of the data and the insights contained are locked away.
+AI and Machine Learning is hungry for data.
+However, data for training models is often hard to come by.
+Often only 15-20% of customers consent to having their data used for analytics.
+The rest of the data and the insights contained are locked away.
 Due to privacy reasons, sensitive data is often off-limits both for in-house data science teams and for external AI or analytics vendors.

 The status quo in training data for machine learning and AI

 The majority of AI/ML projects never make it into production due to the lack of high-quality training data.
-Most organizations do have the data, but the intelligence is locked up.
-Data owners are unwilling to provide the necessary training data for security and compliance reasons.
-Even if data owners are on board, legacy anonymization used in data preparation destroys data utility.
-Old anonymization tools strip away the intelligence, ultimately leading to wrong business decisions.
+Most organizations do have the data, but it is locked up.
+Data owners are unwilling to or simply can't provide the necessary training data for privacy and compliance reasons.
+Even if data owners are on board, legacy anonymization used in data preparation often destroys data utility.
+Traditional anonymization techniques need to strip away the granularity of the data, ultimately leading to low quality models and suboptimal business decisions.

 Synthetic training data for AI/ML development